 Study tour shall be a mandatory part of M.A History degree programme.
-The visit should be pre-planned with specific objectives and shall be in tune with the Programme Objectives
+The location should be chosen either from historical or environmentally relevant places or both.
+The visit should be preplannedwith specific objectives and shall be in tune with the Programme Objectives.
+The tour shall be conducted either in third or fourth semester.